MiaFenja/Bachelor-Project/README.md

 Here a SQLite OCEL database is converted into a SQLite OCED database

-## mySQL
+## MySQL
-If you want to run the program with mySQL, you will first need to make sure your database are running.
+If you want to run the program with MySQL, you will first need to make sure your database are running.
 Here you will also have to know the name of the database you want to convert.

 Example:
 ```bash